-Investigate the role and activities of the Ministry for Civil Defence and Emergency Management (MCDEM) and the Earthquake Commission (EQC) — including what might happen if we didn’t have these organisations (compare with other countries e.g. Japan, Haiti)
+Investigate the role and activities of the National Emergency Management Agency and the Earthquake Commission (EQC) — including what might happen if we didn’t have these organisations (compare with other countries e.g. Japan, Haiti)

 Investigate other ways government helps ensure we are ready for emergencies — e.g. building standards, land-use planning